 While Michael is well known in investment circles for his knowledge of biases and clarity of thinking, a lot of others are missing out on his insight.
-You need no more proof than listening to his first or second on my podcast, The Knowledge Project.
+You need no more proof than listening to his first or second interview on our podcast, The Knowledge Project.

 His latest book takes a look at how both skill and luck play a role in outcomes — they are, on a continuum.
 For instance, he believes that basketball is 12% luck whereas hockey is 53% luck.
 Skill still plays a certain role but talent might mean more in certain places.

-As part of my irregular series of interviews, Michael and I talk about what advice he’d offer his younger self today, the definition of luck, decision journals, and how organizations can improve their decisions and more.
+As part of my irregular series of interviews (which has since been replaced by the podcast), Michael and I talk about what advice he’d offer his younger self today, the definition of luck, decision journals, and how organizations can improve their decisions and more.

 Let’s get started.

 I believe you graduated with a B.A. in Government.
 How did you end up starting your career as a packaged food analyst?

 My first job after college was in a training program at Drexel Burnham Lambert.
 We had classroom training and rotated through more than a dozen departments in the investment bank.
 It was during those rotations I realized that I enjoyed research and that it suited my skills reasonably well.